yassinassecoum/npProject/README.md

 ## Built with

-To create this website I used : React for the Front-end and Node.js / Express / MongoDB for the Back-end.
+To create this website I used :

+- React for the Front-end
+- Node.js / Express / MongoDB for the Back-end.

+## Created by

 * **Assecoum, Yassin** - [yassinassecoum](https://github.com/yassinassecoum)